isomerpages/ncss-ssi/_about-us/Our Partners.md

 **Why join the AE pool?**

 Adult Educators (AEs) who partner with SSI can look forward to opportunities to take on different roles.
 There are various engagement mediums and professional development opportunities in place to encourage AEs’ continuous professional growth, active engagements and interactions, and a providence of a quality feedback pool with SSI.
-We are looking to build long lasting relationship.

 If you’re interested to join us, kindly submit the [application form](https://form.gov.sg/#!/607935eee0b9d9001179a50d){:target="_blank"} along with your documents (CV and credentials).